Skip to content

 ╭─ Options ─────────────────────────────────────────────────────────────────────────────────────────────────────────────╮

---version -v Show the application version and exit. --output -o TEXT Path to output JSON file. [default: None] --revision -rv TEXT Specify if you want to check the specific version. [default: None] --exclude -e TEXT Exclude specific rules or rule groups. [default: None] --strict -s Indicates whether warnings are treated as failures. --install-completion Install completion for the current shell. --show-completion Show completion for the current shell, to copy it or customize the installation. --help -h Show this message and exit. ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+--version -v Show the application version and exit. --output -o TEXT Path to output JSON file. [default: None] --revision -rv TEXT Specify if you want to check the specific version. [default: None] --exclude -e TEXT Exclude specific rules or rule groups. [default: None] --strict -s Indicates whether warnings are treated as failures. --fix -f Attempt to fix the issues reported by the sanity check. --install-completion Install completion for the current shell. --show-completion Show completion for the current shell, to copy it or customize the installation. --help -h Show this message and exit. ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

 Shell Completion